Skip to main content

 What Is the Admissions Process for Oxycodone Withdrawal Treatment at Freeman?

-The admissions process for oxycodone withdrawal treatment at Freeman Recovery Center is straightforward and designed to ensure you receive the care you need.
+The addiction treatment admissions process for oxycodone withdrawal treatment at Freeman Recovery Center is straightforward and designed to ensure you receive the care you need.
 First, you will have an initial consultation, where a team member will assess your medical history, the severity of your oxycodone addiction, and any co-occurring mental health conditions.
 This helps us build you a personalized treatment plan.

 Next, we verify your insurance coverage and discuss payment options.
 If needed, we can also assist with detoxification and residential treatment options.
 To begin the process, simply contact Freeman Recovery Center.
 Our team is ready to guide you through every phase of your recovery.